 In a small bowl mix together nuts (or seeds) and cinnamon.
 Spread the mix on a flat plate or wide, shallow bowl.

 Place a sheet of parchment paper on a cutting board.
 Roll one ball on it into a log about 1-inch thick and 6 inches long.
 Roll the log in the nut/cinnamon mixture to coat.
 Take one end of the log and coil it to make a snail shape.
 Place the coiled dough on the parchment paper.
 Repeat with remaining balls.

-Let the dough rise in a warm place for about 60 minutes.
+Let the dough rise in a warm place for 45-60 minutes.
 I put it on the top of the warm oven for rising.

 Take the apricots that have been soaking and pour the soaking water into a sauté pan and bring it to a boil.
-If the apricots are whole, split them in half.
+If the apricots are whole, split or cut them in half.
 Add the apricots to the pan and sauté for a few minutes until they start to break apart a little and soften.
 At this point sprinkle in remaining cinnamon and nut mixture from the dough rolling process and sauté for an additional minute or two.
-Then add the one teaspoon of the millet flour to the mixture until it thickens like a jam.
+Then add the two teaspoons of the gluten-free flour to the mixture until it thickens like a jam.
 Remove from heat.